philnash/mediadevices-camera-selection/README.md

 An example of using the [mediaDevices](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices) API to choose a user's camera.

+📖 Read about how the code works in this blog post on [choosing cameras in JavaScript with the `mediaDevices` API](https://www.twilio.com/blog/2018/04/choosing-cameras-javascript-mediadevices-api.html).

 ## See it in action

 You can test this project by [visiting it online here](https://philnash.github.io/mediadevices-camera-selection/).